arzumanabbasov/stock-price-visualizer/README.md

 1. Run the application: `python main.py`

-2. Open a web browser and go to http://127.0.0.1:8050 to access the stock visualization dashboard.
+2. Open a web browser and go to 8050 port to access the stock visualization dashboard.

 3. Select a stock from the dropdown menu to see its historical price chart.